 Learn something new every day More Info... by email

-The practice of primary care nursing began rapidly expanding in many regions of the world in the late 20th century as the medical community recognized an acute shortage of primary care providers.
+The practice of nursing began rapidly expanding in many regions of the world in the late 20th century as the medical community recognized an acute shortage of primary care providers.
 Rather than telling patients to go to the doctor, the medical community began encouraging nurses and physician assistants to share the burden of primary care, providing training to these professionals so that they could deliver the same level of care patients had come to expect from a doctor.

 Many nursing schools offer certifications in primary care nursing to people who are interested in this field.
 Working as a primary care nurse offers an opportunity to establish connections with patients and to experience long-term relationships which allow nursing professionals to follow their patients over time.
 It also provides very diverse opportunities for patient care which can range from flushing a puncture wound in the office on Monday morning to conducting a sports physical on Friday afternoon.